Two days in Brussels

 Eat in L’Express

-During a bus tour in Belgium, I met an Indian girl.
-After the tour ended, we both decided to have dinner together and that’s when she introduced me to a Lebanese restaurant called ‘L’Express’.
-It is very close to the Grand Place and it is a small narrow looking restaurant.
+While on a bus tour in Belgium, I had the pleasure of meeting an Indian girl.
+Following the tour’s conclusion, we decided to share a dinner experience, and she introduced me to a delightful Lebanese restaurant called ‘L’Express,’ conveniently located near the Grand Place.
+Despite its narrow appearance, the restaurant exuded charm.

 Contact details